Dru Yearwood

-Dru Anthony Yearwood (born 17 February 2000) is an English professional footballer who plays as a defensive midfielder for club Rotherham United.
+Dru Anthony Yearwood (born 17 February 2000) is an English professional footballer who plays as a defensive midfielder for Chaves.
 He is a product of the Arsenal and Southend United youth systems and began his senior career with Southend.
 He further played one season for Brentford.

 Early life

 Yearwood was born in Harlow, Essex.
 He is of Barbadian descent, through his father.

 Club career

 Southend United

 After spending four years with the Arsenal academy, Yearwood moved to the Southend United youth system at the age of 11 and graduated to the first team squad in July 2017, when he signed a four-year professional contract.
 He was a regular member of the team during the 2017–18 and 2018–19 League One seasons and he was nominated for the LFE Apprentice of the Year award at the 2018 EFL Awards.

 Brentford

 Yearwood signed for Championship club Brentford on 5 August 2019, on a four-year contract, with the option of a further year, for an undisclosed fee.
 Throughout the 2019–2020 season and Brentford's promotion push, Yearwood only made two appearances in the league and three other appearances in the Cups.
 He left the club after one season in a bid to further his career and play more games.